nwolverson/purescript-language-server/README.md

 This language server is based on vscode-languageserver-node which means it should support `--stdio`, `--socket=[number]`, `--node-ipc` or `--pipe` methods of communication, see [vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node) for details.

+### Formatting provider

+The `purescript-language-server` comes with built-in support for [purty](https://gitlab.com/joneshf/purty) for formatting PureScript code. `purty` itself is not bundled with `purescript-language-server`, so you must either install it globally (e.g. `npm install -g purty`), or locally in your project (e.g. `npm install --save-dev purty`).
+When a formatting operation is requested via a language server command, `purescript-language-server` will attempt to find `purty` in your `$PATH`.
+If you're using a local `purty` install, you can configure the language server to include your local `npm` install path (i.e. `./node_modules/.bin`) using the `purescript.addNpmPath` setting.
+See below for information on configuring the language server for different editors.

 ### VSCode

 Use [vscode-ide-purescript](https://github.com/nwolverson/vscode-ide-purescript).